FAI Drone Sports

 CHALLENGER WORLD CUP SERIES

-Two Challenger World Cup contests may be organized every year for any country.
-For a country which extends over more than three time zones, one Challenger World Cup contest may be organized within each time zone of the country with a maximum of four events for the country.
+Two Challenger World Cup events may be organized every year for any country.
+For a country which extends over more than three time zones, one Challenger World Cup event may be organized within each time zone of the country with a maximum of four events for the country.

-23 Challenger World Cup contests from 19 different countries have been hold in 2019.
+23 Challenger World Cup events from 19 different countries have been hold in 2019.

 Note: Click on the link in the 'Event' column to access FAI database information for a specific contest.